llimllib/gpt-bash-cli/README.md

 EXAMPLE USAGE:

+    you don't need to quote the arguments to gpt:

 gpt write a bash script that uses curl to access the openai API

+    you can pipe input into it, and it will be appended to the end of your
+    query:

+git diff | gpt -nc write a commit message for the following diff:

+    if you have quotes in your query, you may need to quote it:

+gpt "tell me why bash's quote handling is great"
 ```

 ### gpti